supersharp/SaveGame_Folder_Backup/README.md

 - `%localappdata%`

 **Features:**
-Allows adding folders to ignore list to not backup from %localappdata% Ability to create a Scheduled Task to run every logon to backup the folders Logs stored at: C:\Save_Game_Backup_Logs
+- Allows adding folders to ignore list to not backup from `%localappdata%`
+- Ability to create a Scheduled Task to run every logon to backup the folder
+- Logs stored at: `C:\Save_Game_Backup_Logs`

 **How to Run the Save Game Backup Script**
 =======================================